Spin-wave Talbot effect in thin ferromagnetic film: Micromagnetic simulations

-The first, naturally occurring compliance test for the obtained numerical results is to compare the distance between the primary self-images (Fig. \ref{Fig:Sch_T}), Talbot's length, with the theoretical predictions.
+The first, naturally occurring compliance test for the obtained numerical results is to compare the distance between the primary self-images (Fig. \ref{Fig:Sch_T}), Talbot length, with the theoretical predictions.
 For this purpose, we use Eq.~(\ref{Eq:zt}) as the function of $d$ for the two selected frequencies.
 As can be seen in Fig.~\ref{Fig:leng}, the simulation results well coincide with the general theory given in Sec. \ref{Sec:len}.
 Therefore, the simulated interference patterns behave very similarly to the Talbot carpets theoretically described in Sec.~\ref{Sec:TalC}.
-The Talbot's length data used in Fig.~\ref{Fig:leng} come from the simulations carried out in an identical manner to those shown in Figs.~\ref{Fig:c40} and \ref{Fig:c6}.
-The distances between primary Talbot's images were measured by analysing the lengths between individual subsequent intensity maximums (i.e., between each pair of integers, $m$ and $m+2$, see Eq.~\ref{Eq:zt} and Fig.~\ref{Fig:Sch_T}) on the two-dimensional Talbot's carpets.
-The measured lengths were averaged to obtain one, possibly accurate value of Talbot's length, for each of the selected values of $d$.
+The Talbot lengths data used in Fig.~\ref{Fig:leng} come from the simulations carried out in an identical manner to those shown in Figs.~\ref{Fig:c40} and \ref{Fig:c6}.
+The distances between primary Talbot images were measured by analysing the lengths between individual subsequent intensity maximums (\textit{i.e.}, between each pair of integers, $m$ and $m+2$, see Eq.~\ref{Eq:zt} and Fig.~\ref{Fig:Sch_T}) on the two-dimensional Talbot carpets.
+The measured lengths were averaged to obtain one, possibly accurate value of Talbot length, for each of the selected values of $d$.

-The obtained results show that the resulting SW Talbot's carpets are in good agreement with the theoretical description of wave optics.
-The visualizations in Figs.~\ref{Fig:c40} and ~\ref{Fig:c6} show the distribution of SW intensity in the diffraction field according to Eq.~(\ref{Eq:psixz0}), which has been proven by comparing the numerically obtained and theoretically predicted Talbot's lengths in Fig.~\ref{Fig:leng}.
+The obtained results show that the resulting SW Talbot carpets are in good agreement with the theoretical description of wave optics.
+The visualizations in Figs.~\ref{Fig:c40} and ~\ref{Fig:c6} show the distribution of SW intensity in the diffraction field according to Eq.~(\ref{Eq:psixz0}), which has been proven by comparing the numerically obtained and theoretically predicted Talbot lengths in Fig.~\ref{Fig:leng}.